OluwafemiAjao/Movie-recommendation-app-frontend/Objective.md

 ⚠️ Note: Option 1 is preferred for clarity and convention (keep .jsx files named correctly).
 Option 2 is good if you want to be flexible or are dealing with legacy structure.

-Both your frontend and backend must run simultaneously during connection of frontend to backend phase It should also be noted that you are to deploy your backend first before your frontend.
+Both your frontend and backend must run simultaneously during the phase of connection of frontend to backend.
+It should also be noted that you are to deploy your backend first before your frontend.